sudhamshow/MACSS-MAPSS-thesis-template/README.md

 - [ ] Knitr captions
 	- [ ] include captions from knitr call
 	- [ ] include figure in LOF from knitr call

+---

+## Acknowledgements

+This template greatly borrows from the heavy lifting was done by colleagues at the University of Arizona.
+The fork for the University of Chicago template originated from the repository by [jvcasill](https://github.com/jvcasill/ua_thesis_rmd) who worked to make the prior work at Arizona function nicely with `knitr`.